Read this article in Spanish

-When people hear the word “glaucoma,” many of them connect the eye disease with elevated eye pressures.
+When people hear the word “glaucoma,” many of them connect the eye disease with elevated eye pressures ( also known as intraocular pressure or IOP).
 However, the relationship between glaucoma and eye pressure is complicated and has changed over time.

 What is Considered High Eye Pressure?

 In many forms of glaucoma, the eye pressure is high.
 What is considered “too high”?
 Patients ask me this all the time, and I tell them it depends.

 First, we know that statistically speaking, having eye pressures over 21 mmHg (millimeters of mercury) is not very common in a generally healthy population.
 We also know that eye pressure tends to increase as we get older since the drainage system does not function as well.

 Second, we know that an optic nerve that is healthy can withstand a higher eye pressure than an optic nerve that is unhealthy.
 For example, patients who have optic nerves with signs of more advanced disease likely need lower eye pressures to prevent worsening of glaucoma.

 Third, the eye pressure that is “too high” for your optic nerve is sometimes determined over time.
 Let’s say you begin treatment with an eye drop to lower eye pressure, and it is successful in lowering your eye pressure by 20 percent.
 However, your glaucoma continues to progress slowly.
 In that case, despite the initial eye pressure lowering, your ophthalmologist may determine that this new lower eye pressure is still “too high” and your eyes need to have even lower eye pressures.